Oasixer/underwater_PINGuins/readme.md

 # Pinguins - Distributed Underwater Positioning System

 <p align="center">Software for Pinguins, 2023 Winner of 'Best Overall Project' at U of Waterloo Mechatronics Eng.
 Capstone Design Symposium.
 The project used 4 custom-made underwater acoustic beacons with one mounted to a moving underwater ROV and was able to locate the ROV (like underwater GPS).
 We achieved 85+ meter range, and ~98% accuracy even at smaller scales.

-This repo contains [firmware for underwater beacons](#firmware), the [command and control server (rust)](#command server), and the [dashboard UI](#dashboard).
+This repo contains [firmware for underwater beacons](#firmware), the [rust command and control server](#command-server), and the [dashboard UI](#dashboard).

 </p>

 ![image](https://kaelan.xyz/images/portfolio/pinguins/underwater/full.jpg)